Jump to:

 Tournament Recap | Tournament Slideshow | Top Section PGN’s

-With a final score of 4.5/5 points, CFCC wishes to congratulate FM Jorge Leon Oquendo (2501) for his clear 1st place win in our CFCC 2025 Sunshine Open this past weekend at the Holiday Inn Resort Orlando Lake Buena Vista!
+With a perfect score of 5/5 points, CFCC wishes to congratulate GM Francesco Sonis (2626) for his clear 1st place win at our 2026 Winter Open this past weekend at the Holiday Inn Resort Orlando Lake Buena Vista!

-With a perfect score of 5/5 points, CFCC wishes to congratulate Fernando C. (1201) for his clear 1st place win in our 2025 Sunshine Open Scholastic!
+With a perfect score of 5/5 points, CFCC wishes to congratulate Zane T. (1048) for a clear 1st place win in our 2026 Winter Open Scholastic tournament!

 We also wish to thank all the players who participated and congratulate those who placed in their respective sections!